What is OVA?

 The OVA spirit

-We aim to keep the barrier between students and teachers as low as possible — everyone is welcome, stays in the same dorms, and students, teachers, and organizers often spend time together outside the regular school hours.
+We aim to keep the barrier between students and teachers as low as possible — everyone is welcome, stays in the same dorms, and is invited to activities outside the school hours.
 This informal atmosphere is meant to allow all participants, students and teachers, to spend time working on linguistics in a friendly and open setting.

-There will be plenty of socializing outside the classroom at OVA.
-To ensure that everyone feels welcome and safe, OVA also has a Code of Conduct that applies to all participants.
+To ensure that everyone feels welcome and safe, OVA has a Code of Conduct that applies to all participants.